AndrewDongminYoo/react-native-step-counter/README.md

 👣 if you are using the legacy architecture, you need to follow the guide below. otherwise, you can [skip](#android) next step.

+## IF YOU WANT SEE A DEMO IN STANDALONE REACT-NATIVE APPLICATION, SEE [WALKING_TRACKER EXAMPLE](https://github.com/AndrewDongminYoo/walking_tracker) REPO

+Thank you for your interest in my first NPM open source package!
+I've received a lot of issue reports on various issues, especially the react-native's `NEW ARCHITECTURE` backwards compatibility, and I've more or less finalized those issues by fixing the code structure across the board.
+We had generated an example folder from [create-react-native-library](https://github.com/callstack/react-native-builder-bob)'s template and used it for this project, but due to the structure of that template, we found that the example folder contained a lot of code that was not suitable for reference in a working app, as it was part of the overall development process rather than a standalone application.
+For this reason, I'm going to independently manage the example application, which we had been developing informally as a sub-repository, as a repository named [walking_tracker](https://github.com/AndrewDongminYoo/walking_tracker).
+I'd really appreciate it if you could take this into consideration.

+---

 ## Setup the New Architecture

 - Applying a new architecture to React Native applications (Common)